remetremet/FreeBSD-tools-and-tips/PKG.md

 Packages
 ===

-Basic usefull packages I install on my FreeBSD servers:
+Basic packeges on all servers
+---
 - bash
 - bash-completion
 - bind-tools